 The SAFEDEM Demonstration Project is the follow-up of the SAFEDEM Feasibility Study which demonstrated the capability of space integrated assets to provide useful information for the demining activities confirming the potential to provide sustainable services with measurable benefits to the mine action community.

 SAFEDEM land release services are relevant for the following main user segments:

-Non-Governmental Organizations (NGOs): NGOs are in charge of implementing mine action programmes (particularly in the areas of risk education, clearance, survey and victim assistance) and to build indigenous capacities to respond to the consequences of landmines.
+Non-Governmental Organizations (NGOs): in charge of implementing mine action programmes (particularly in the areas of risk education, clearance, survey and victim assistance) and to build indigenous capacities to respond to the consequences of landmines.
 NGOs operate in different countries, on the basis of calls and contracts with a short temporal horizon (2-3 years).

-The SAFEDEM demonstration project portfolio consists of the following services.
+The SAFEDEM demonstration project portfolio consists of the following services: